The London Gazette, EXTRAORDINARY

 SIR, The ever to be lamented Death of Vice-Admiral Lord Viscount Nelson, who, in the late Conflict with the Enemy, fell in the Hour of Victory, leaves to me the Duty of informing my Lords Commissioners of the Admiralty..."

 Andrew Strahan, the Government's official printer, was woken and rounded-up his team of typesetters to print this Extraordinary edition of the London Gazette.
 It went to press before dawn and contains the full, unexponged text of Collingwood's dispatch.
-An unkown quantity of Gazettes had been printed by daybreak, including this copy here, and there were for sale on the newsstands by 9:00 am.
+An unkown quantity of these Gazettes had been printed by daybreak, including the copy here, and there were for sale on the newsstands by 9:00 am.
 This official government release was, therefore, how news of the as yet unnamed battle "off Cape Trafalgar" was broken to the world.
-Several papers, including, The Times, quoted The London Gazette Extraordinary in its entirity, the following day.
+The following day several newspapers, including The Times, quoted The London Gazette Extraordinary in its entirity.
 Collingwood describes the triumph over the combined French and Spanish fleets, lists the dead and the wounded, and mourns the "ever-to-be-lamended death on Lord Viscount Nelson".

-The London Gazette is the official newspaper of State and had been in existence since 1665 (originally entitled The Oxford Gazette).
-It was the world's first real newspaper and is still the official newspaper of record for publishng information from Government and other public notices.
+The London Gazette is the official newspaper of State and had been in existence since 1665.
+Originally entitled The Oxford Gazette, it was the world's first real newspaper and is still the official newspaper of record for publishng information from Government and other public notices.
 In it can be found the announcements of honours and awards, commissions and promotions.
 The phrase "gazetted" derives from the publication of a promotion in the London Gazette.
-In addition to normal copies of the newspaper Extraordinary editions were printed when there were exeptional items of news to be broadcast.
+In addition to normal copies of the newspaper Extraordinary editions were printed when there where exeptional items of news which needed to be broadcast.

 The anniversary of the arrival of the "Pickle" is still celebrated each year at a special service in the church at Maldron in Cornwall.

 Please fill in the information below